Vandebron/take-home-assessment-web/readme.md

 - [ ] For several reasons, the app isn't production-ready.
 Make changes so that we can be confident the app will run without issue once we're ready to release.

 ## All Done?
-Once you're done, zip up your solution and send it back to us via your favorite file share: Google Drive, Dropbox, etc. During your in-person interview, we'll review your PR so be ready to discuss the changes you've made.
+Once you're done, create a PR with your changes and zip up your solution (with the `.git` folder included,) and send it back to us via your favorite file share: Google Drive, Dropbox, etc. During your in-person interview, we'll review the PR so be ready to discuss the changes you've made.
 Happy coding 😃!!